joelhawksley/identity/talks/2021/slides.md

 ^ this can make it difficult to get local development into the right state

-^ but yet we manage to do it...

-^ in our test environment.

-^ while this is great, it's not much help for making visual changes

 ---
 # TDD

 ^ Unfortunately, we don't have browser-based tests

-^ Which means we can't use them for verifying visual changes

-^ This is mainly due to how much time it would add to our test suite
+^ This is mainly due to how much time they would add to our test suite.

-^ Which is already over 10 hours without parallelization.

 ^ PAUSE